rtosholdings/riptable/docs/source/tutorial/tutorial_categoricals.rst

     TSLA         50

 A Dataset is returned containing the groups from the Categorical and the result of the operation we called on each group.

+Note the prepended '*' in the Symbol column.
+This indicates that the column was used as the grouping variable in an operation.

 Categoricals as Split, Apply, Combine Operations
 ------------------------------------------------